-Any employee who has accumulated ten (10) college credits and has matriculated as a degree candidate majoring in law enforcement shall be paid the sum of ten (10) dollars per credit annually.
+An employee who has accumulated ten (10) college credits and has matriculated as a degree candidate majoring in Law Enforcement shall be paid the sum of ten (10) dollars per credit annually.
 The employee must have received these credits from an accredited institution or college approved by the Middle States Association of Colleges and Secondary Schools.
-The employee must be majoring in police science and working towards an associate degree in science or applied science.
+The employee must be majoring in police science or applied science.
 All courses taken must be approved in advance by the Department Head to be eligible for payment hereunder.
 Credits already accrued must have been taken in police sciences or Law Enforcement to be eligible for compensation hereunder.
-Credits already accrued in areas other than police sciences or Law Enforcement shall not be eligible for compensations.
+Credits already accrued in areas other than police sciences or Law Enforcement shall not be eligible for compensation.

-The employee shall continue to receive payment for all credits earned plus additional credits earned until he or she receives an associate degree.
-He shall continue to receive payment for these credits annually on the anniversary date of original matriculation and annually thereafter as long as employed by the County of Morris.
-Payment hereunder shall be made as salary on a bi-weekly basis with normal paychecks and deductions.
+The employee shall continue to receive payment for all credits earned plus additional credits earned until he or she received an associate degree.
+He shall continue to receive payment for these credits annually thereafter as long as employed by the County of Morris.
+Payment hereunder shall be bi-weekly during the term of this Agreement.

-(b) The College Tuition and Books Reimbursement Program (for all others)
+(b) The College Tuition and Books Reimbursement Program (For all other).

 Employees not participating in the college credit program who desire to attain Associate degrees in Police Science shall be reimbursed for tuition and necessary books for courses approved in advance by the Sheriff.
 Reimbursement shall be upon satisfactory completion of each course.

-Employees eligible to receive reimbursement for tuition and books from the L.E.A.A. or other applicable program will make application for same and not be eligible for County reimbursement.
+Employees eligible to receive reimbursement for tuition and books from the L.E.A.A. or other eligible program will make application for same and not be eligible for County reimbursement.

 An annual uniform allowance in the amount of $900.00 (2003), $1,000.00 (2004), $1,100.00 (2005) and $1,200.00 (2006) shall be paid in the first quarter of each year to employees covered by this Agreement.

-The County agrees to supply each Sergeant with a standard uniform without cost to such employee.
-Equipment issued shall be the property of the County of Morris and must be returned to the County as provided under Section 5 below.
+The County agrees to supply each employee with a uniform without cost to such employee.
+Equipment issued shall be the property of the County of Morris and must be returned to the County as provided under Section 3 below.

-In conjunction with the new schedule, an employee shall be compensated at one and one-half (1 ) times his/her regular rate of pay for all time worked in excess of forty-two and one-half (42 ) hours per seven day work week inclusive of the half () hour unpaid lunch.
-All previously paid stipends in lieu of overtime for all ranks covered by the Agreement are eliminated and shall no longer be paid as of December 31, 2000.
+In conjunction with the schedule, an employee shall be compensated at one and one-half (1 ) times his/her regular rate of pay for all time worked in excess of forty-two and one-half (42 ) hours per seven day work week inclusive of the half () hour unpaid lunch.

 The overtime rate shall be calculated consistent with past practice based upon the number of days in the year and biweekly pay period.